OSGeo/PROJ/docs/source/apps/cct.rst

     .. versionadded:: 5.1.0

     Skip the first *n* lines of input.
-This applies to any kind of input, wether it comes from ``STDIN``, a file or interactive user input.
+This applies to any kind of input, whether it comes from ``STDIN``, a file or interactive user input.

 .. option:: -v, --verbose